mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Psionic Interface (TL14): Any weapon or technological device can be outfitted with a psionic interface.
 A Traveller using a device with a psionic interface can use their PSI DM instead of their DEX DM when using the weapon or device; a Traveller without psionic ability cannot use the device.
 The Traveller must either touch the device or use Telekinesis (at no PSI cost) to interact with it.
 Adding a psionic interface increases the cost of the device by 20%.

 Teleportation Suit (TL12): This device can be integrated into a suit of armor or worn as a form- hugging body-suit.
 It rapidly cools or warms the body after a teleport, minimising the damage from sudden energy gains or losses.
-The suit costs Cr5000, and allows a Traveller to jump up to 600 metres up or down in a single teleport or up to 10 kilometres in a single hour when using successive jumps.
+The suit costs Cr5000, and allows a Traveller to jump up to 600 meters up or down in a single teleport or up to 10 kilometers in a single hour when using successive jumps.

 Skills and training